p15theo2/track-popularity/README.md

 Deletes the entire database.
 If you run this and the database does not exist then it will throw an error.

 ##### databasesearchv2.py
  First it ask the user to input a track title .
-If the database contains this title then the program will print the track's chart position over the time.
+If the database contains this title then the code will print the track's chart position over the time.
 Then a new window will open , presenting a diagram based on those positions.
 The diagram is made using matplotlib plot.
- If the database does not contain this track title then the program will print "no results found" and then it will terminate.
+ If the database does not contain this track title then the code will print "no results found" and then it will terminate.

  ### If you have any concerns/questions about the code please let me know ! .
 Thanks !